This is the seventh year of the R100 charity event

 Q. I am an experienced runner so can I combine sections together so that it is more of a challenge for me?

-A. Yes - several 'mad' people add sections together each year to create a real challenge
+A. Yes - you can add sections together each year to create a real challenge

 Q. What pace do I need to run at?